Getting to Talkeetna

 Fly to/from Anchorage, Alaska (ANC).
 Flight reservations should be made as soon as possible.

 Arrival: You should arrive in Anchorage one day before your course start date, landing by 4:30 p.m. at the latest.
 You may also consider arriving an extra day early to chase lost luggage and have a day to relax.
-All climbers should make a reservation with Talkeetna Taxi (details on sidebar of this page) to transport you from Anchorage to Talkeetna.
+All climbers should make a reservation with one of the shuttle services listed in this section to transport you from Anchorage to Talkeetna.
 Please make your shuttle reservations soon after purchasing your flights, as this shuttle can get fully booked.

 We recommend you stay in Talkeetna the night before your climb begins.
 We advise booking your accommodations well in advance, as the hotels and lodges can fill up during the summer months.